-The Department for Education is piloting the Teach For Australia program in selected regional schools from 2021.
+The department is currently piloting the Teach For Australia program in selected regional schools from 2021.

 Teach For Australia offers an alternative and accelerated pathway into the teaching profession.
-The program allows talented graduates and professionals with subject specialist expertise and experience to teach in a regional or rural school while completing their Masters teaching qualification.
+The program allows talented university graduates with subject specialist skills to teach in a regional classroom while completing their master's teaching qualification.

 Participants in the program (referred to as associates) are placed in harder-to-staff secondary vacancies at a participating school in regional, rural or remote locations.

 Before starting in the classroom, the associates complete an intensive teaching program as part of their master's degree and qualify for a Special Authority to Teach from the Teachers Registration Board.
 They then complete their Master in Teaching degree, with formal mentorship, while on a 2 year teaching placement.

 Visit Teach For Australia for more information about the program.

 The Teach For Australia program has been operating successfully interstate since 2010.

 In 2021, the department began a pilot of the program in selected regional South Australian schools.

 Twelve participants (associates) are currently placed as part of the pilot’s second round in 2022.
 Each associate completed Teach For Australia’s rigorous selection process that assessed their disposition for teaching.